 First things first.
 When choosing your size (in any sewing pattern) it is really important to choose your size based on your actual body measurements, not your perception or expectation of your size based on the size labels, or even based on the finished garment measurements.
 Always go back to your body measurements.

-For the Ash jeans specifically, I have chosen a sizing convention based on waist measurements to mimic many ready to wear denim brands.
-If you find that your body measurements put you in a size that is different than you expect, please don’t be upset, it’s just a number, and at the end of the day you are the only one who knows the number and the most important thing is that you make jeans that fit well and are comfortable.
+If you find that your body measurements put you in a size that is different than you expect, please don’t be upset, it’s just a number, and at the end of the day, you are the only one who knows the number and the most important thing is that you make jeans that fit well and are comfortable.

 First up you’ll need to gather the pattern pieces that require adjustment.
 You’ll need the waistband, front, back, pocket bag, pocket facing and yoke.
 You will also need a hip curve ruler, a pen or highlighter and scissors.
 If you don’t have a hip curve ruler please don’t panic, you can just eyeball it.
 No one will die.

-Cut your waistband in the size that your waist measurement corresponds to.
-Using myself a the example again, I measure a size 28 in the waist.
+Cut your waistband to the size that your waist measurement corresponds to.
+Using myself as the example again, I measure a size 28 in the waist.